MarvinD00/Palworld-f-toggle/README.md

 cd /your/path/to/program-folder/
 python3 gui.py
 ```

+or you can double click the gui file if you have 'py' launcher.

 ## How to Use
 The GUI window will appear with fields to set the start and stop keys.